 The Vatican Museums are Vatican City’s public art and sculpture collections.
 The showcase works from the enormous collection gathered by Vatican popes throughout the centuries, including several of the world’s most famous Roman sculptures and great masterpieces of Renaissance art.

-Due to a size of museums and their area covered, it is recommended to dedicate entire day when visiting them.
+Due to the size of museums and their area covered, it is recommended to dedicate an entire day when visiting them.

 Location: Lungotevere Castello, 50, Adrian Park